Bryan Lee, MD

 Bryan Lee, MD, is a neurosurgeon in the Department of Neurosurgery at Barrow Neurological Institute.

 Dr. Lee specializes in minimally invasive spine surgery and complex spinal deformity correction.
-He treats spinal deformities, spinal degenerative diseases, cranial and spinal trauma, and brain and spinal tumors.
+He treats spinal deformities, spinal degenerative diseases, cranial and spinal trauma, and spinal tumors.
 He is a member of the American Association of Neurological Surgeons, AOSpine North America, the Congress of Neurological Surgeons, and the North American Spine Society.

 Dr. Lee earned his medical degree from the Loma Linda University School of Medicine in California.
 He completed his residency in neurosurgery and a fellowship in spine surgery at Cleveland Clinic.

 Dr. Lee’s research interests include comparative analyses of clinical outcome data to optimize health-related quality of life in patients and clinical and biomechanical studies of the latest technology to treat complex spinal diseases.

 To request an appointment with Dr. Lee, please call (623) 562-5050.